informatics-lab/weather-bot/README.md

 If you don't already have it, get the [bot emulator app][2]

 ### credentials
-To run this app you will need a JSON credentials file with the following keys:
+To run this app you will need a JSON credentials file called `secrets.json` in the root of the application with the following keys:
 ```javascript
 {
   "PERSONA":                "default",